shadi-almilhem/portfolio-template/README.md

 1. Replace the `cv.pdf` file in the `public` directory with your own resume/CV file
 2. If you use a different filename, update the reference in the relevant component

+### Logo/Brand

+The site uses `logo.png` in the `public` directory for branding.
+Replace this file with your own logo while keeping the same filename.

-### Replacing Avatar/Portrait
+### Replacing Portrait

-To customize your profile picture:
+The about page uses a responsive image with multiple formats.
+To update your profile image:

-1. Replace the `avatar.png`, `portrait.jpg`, and `portrait.webp` files in the `public` directory with your own images
+1. Replace the following files in the `public` directory:

+   - `portrait.webp` (preferred for best performance)
+   - `portrait.jpg` (fallback)
+   - `portrait.png` (additional fallback)

-2. Keep the same filenames or update the references in the components
+2. Use the same filenames to ensure compatibility with the existing components

+For optimal performance, we recommend using WebP format as your primary image format, but the system includes fallbacks for broader compatibility.

+Note: If you only have one image file, convert it to WebP format for best performance using an online converter like [Convertio](https://convertio.co/jpg-webp/).

 ### Sections